Can a Modem Router Be Used as a Wi-Fi Extender

 Be aware that using a router in repeater mode can halve the bandwidth available to devices connected through the extender due to the repeater’s need to retransmit data.

-As a result, using an Ethernet connection is ideal as it helps link access points to your basic router.
+As a result, using Ethernet backhaul (wired connection between routers) provides the best performance and reliability compared to wireless bridging to your basic router.
 A wireless bridge is convenient, but you must deal with reduced speeds.

 Finally